sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 ### Step 5: Run the Simulation with 1 Flow

 Finally, we can run our initial simulation, including installation of our custom rules.
 We will start our entanglement flow at the beginning of the simulation by installing the rules.
-Rules are created with the priority, rule action, and rule condition, while rules are installed with the `load` method of the resource manager:
+Rules are created with the priority, rule action, rule condition as well as arguments of action and condition , while rules are installed with the `load` method of the resource manager.
+For the flow 1, routers `r1` and `r2` will use BSM node `m12` and memories with indicies between 0 and 9 to generate entanglement.
+Therefore, we use lines 6-8 and 12 to specific related variables.

 ```python
 from sequence.resource_management.rule_manager import Rule